Products, Services, and Data

 Demographics: Current and Historical Population Estimates

-COMPASS develops population estimates for city and county jurisdictions in Ada and Canyon Counties.
+COMPASS develops annual population estimates for city and county jurisdictions in Ada and Canyon Counties.

-Since 1990, COMPASS has used a housing unit method estimation model to update population estimates at the city and county level.
-This method is based on the premise that changes in the number of occupied housing units reflect changes in population.
-It is broken into three distinct parts: housing unit estimation, household population estimation, and city assignment.
+COMPASS uses a housing unit method to update population estimates at the city and county level.
+This method is based on the premise that changes in the number of occupied housing units reflects changes in population.

 Population = [(h + r) * s * o)] + q

 h = decennial census households

 - The number of households counted in the most recent decennial census.

 - The number of new residential housing permits issued since the latest decennial census year.
 Data are provided by the cities and counties and are as of December 31 of the previous year.

 s = household size

 - The average number of persons in a household, based on type (e.g., single-family vs. multi-family) and location, as different communities have different average household sizes.
 These data are derived from the US Census Bureau’s American Community Survey.